telefonicaid/fiware-cygnus/README.md

 ### Prerequisites

-Java JRE and Maven are needed in order to install and run the injector.
+Maven (and thus Java SDK, since Maven is a Java tool) is needed in order to install and run the injector.

-In order to install Java, just type (CentOS machines):
+In order to install Java SDK (not JRE), just type (CentOS machines):

-    $ yum install java
+    $ yum install java-1.6.0-openjdk-devel

 Maven is installed by downloading it from http://maven.apache.org/download.cgi and install it at APACHE_MAVEN_HOME: